 Jenoptik AG Traffic Solutions

-In 2007, we learned from the management of CompuDyne Corporation, a publicly traded company engaged in providing solutions for homeland security and public safety that their largest shareholders were interested in a liquidity event.
-In cooperation with CompuDyne management, Potomac Key Group took the lead in taking the company private in a transaction which allowed the shareholders and management to achieve the liquidity they desired.
-Under formal agreement with CompuDyne, Potomac Key Group retained FBR Capital Markets to assist in identifying Private Equity investors to acquire the company.
-A total of 17 Private Equity firms signed Non-Disclosure and Stand Still Agreements and received copies of the Confidential Information Memorandum prepared jointly by Potomac Key Group and FBR.
-Potomac Key Group Managing Partner Stuart Mackiernan led a “road show” to visit with 10 Private Equity firms who were interested in the transaction.
+In 2007, we learned from investment bank FBR that one of their clients, CompuDyne Corporation, a publicly traded company engaged in providing solutions for homeland security and public safety software that their largest shareholders were interested in a liquidity event.
+In cooperation with CompuDyne management, Potomac Key Group took the lead in taking the company private in a transaction, which allowed the shareholders and management to achieve the liquidity they desired.
+Under formal agreement with CompuDyne, Potomac Key Group retained FBR to assist in identifying Private Equity investors to acquire the company.
+A total of twenty Private Equity firms signed non-disclosure and “stand still” agreements and received copies of the Confidential Information Memorandum prepared jointly by Potomac Key Group and FBR.
+Potomac Key Group Managing Director, Stuart Mackiernan led a “road show” to visit with 10 Private Equity firms who were interested in the transaction.
 The Gores Group of Los Angeles was selected by Potomac Key Group and we then teamed with Gores to make the successful offer and complete the transaction with an enterprise value of $110 million.
-Following the close of the transaction, Mr. Mackiernan assumed the role of CEO of the new private CompuDyne Corporation.
+Following the close of the transaction, Mr. Mackiernan assumed the role of CEO for the new private CompuDyne Corporation.

 Shared Spectrum, Inc.